isabella232/sign-integrations.en/help/veeva/install.md

 This document explains how to establish integration of Adobe Sign with [!DNL Veeva Vault] platform. [!DNL Veeva Vault] is an Enterprise Content Management (ECM) platform built for life sciences.
 A "Vault" is a content and data repository with typical usage for regulatory filings, research reporting, grants applications, general contracting, and more.
 A single enterprise can have multiple 'vaults' that need to be maintained separately.

+The high-level steps to complete the integration are:

+* Activate your Administrative account in Adobe Sign (New Customers Only)
+* Create objects to track the history of an agreement lifecylce in Vault.
+* Create a new Security profile.
+* Configure a Group in Adobe Sign to hold the [!DNL Veeva Vault] integration user.
+* Create document fields and renditions.
+* Configure web actions and update the document lifecycle.
+* Create document type user and user role setup.

 ## Configure [!DNL Veeva Vault]

 To configure [!DNL Veeva Vault] for integration with Adobe Sign, we create certain objects that help track the history of an agreement lifecycle in Vault.
 Admins need to create the following objects: